alenvarghz/Twitter-Scraping-project/README.md

 Results: You have to build a solution that should be able to scrape the twitter data and store that in the database and allow the user to download the data with multiple data formats.

+Streamlit

+Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
+In just a few minutes you can build and deploy powerful data apps.

+Why snscrape?
+Why are we even talking just about snscrape?
+There should be more options to do the job.
+Of course, there are. (or rather there were).
+And below are the problems with other tools or packages which leads us to snscrape